- Equality & Diversity

 Muslim men and women are required to offer five daily prayers as follows: morning; early afternoon; late afternoon; evening and night prayers.
 Some Christians may wish to pray at the start of special festivals; feast days or holy days of obligation.
 People who practice the Jewish faith may wish to pray up to three times a day.

-Havering College supports an inclusive environment where all LGBT individuals can achieve their potential.
+Havering College supports an inclusive environment where all LGBTA individuals can achieve their potential.
 We pride ourselves on creating a safe and inclusive environment where learners and staff feel confident in who they are and in tackling/reporting unacceptable behaviour.